agrestic1/huette-ESP8266/README.md

 WebSockets Package by Markus Sattler
 SocketIoClient by Vincent Wyszynski, see also https://github.com/timum-viw/socket.io-client
 // WiFiManager by tzapi, see also https://github.com/tzapu/WiFiManager
-ArduinoJsnon package by Benoit Blanchon, see also https://arduinojson.org/
+ArduinoJson package by Benoit Blanchon, see also https://arduinojson.org/

 Add ESP8266 Board:
 In Preferences you need to add additional Boards Manager source: https://arduino.esp8266.com/stable/package_esp8266com_index.json